drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-defining-query-ef-designer.md

 -   Add an Entity Type to the Model
 -   Map the Defining Query to the Entity Type

 ## Prerequisites

-Visual Studio 2012 or Visual Studio 2010, Ultimate, Premium, Professional, or Web Express edition.

-To complete this walkthrough, you must install the [School database](../ef6/entity-framework-school-database.md).
+To complete this walkthrough, you will need:

+- A recent version of Visual Studio.
+- The School sample Database

+See the section on [Walkthrough Prerequisites](../../../ef6/get-started/entity-framework-school-database.md) for more details.

 ## Set up the Project

-This walkthrough is using Visual Studio 2012.
+This walkthrough is using Visual Studio 2012 or newer.

--   Open Visual Studio 2012.
+-   Open Visual Studio.
 -   On the **File** menu, point to **New**, and then click **Project**.
 -   In the left pane, click **Visual C\#**, and then select the **Console Application** template.
 -   Enter **DefiningQuerySample** as the name of the project and click **OK**.